-Supporters of a man shot in the eye with a pellet gun shouted abuse when the man who shot him was sentenced to four months' home detention.
+The man who shot another in the eye with a pellet gun was verbally abused today when he was sentenced to four months' home detention.

-The victim has lost the sight in one eye and the ball bearing remains in his head.
+The victim has lost the sight in one eye, and the steel ball bearing remains in his head.
 He has not been able to work since the August 2010 shooting in central Christchurch.

-He was stopped by Crown prosecutor Claire Boshier as he began to read his victim-impact statement to the court when he started to say that "This dude has pretty much ruined my life".
+He was stopped by Crown prosecutor Claire Boshier as he began to read his victim impact statement to the court, when he started to say "this dude has pretty much ruined my life".

 She asked him to stick to the prepared statement.
 He read a little more but was then overcome by emotion and stopped.

-Mental health issues were seen as the cause of the shooting in Hereford St on August 29, 2010.
+Mental health issues were seen as the cause of the shooting in Hereford Street on August 29, 2010.

 Speer, aged 19 at the time, had a social phobia and felt threatened when the victim walked past and made a comment about his girlfriend.